 The third most common area is the refrigerant line sets.
 They often leak at the flare connections or the joints, but they can leak on the line sets if they are hit by something.
 Weedwackers, lawnmowers, or house workers can often break the line sets.
 Leaks can also happen if a drywall nail or roofing nail hit the lines.

-Contractors all across the country agree with us that the Fieldpiece SRL8 Heated Diode Refrigerant Leak Detector is the best HVAC refrigerant detector on the market today.
+Contractors all across the country agree with us that the Fieldpiece DR58 is the best HVAC refrigerant detector on the market today.

 Its overall design sets it apart from other freon leak detectors in its class.
 Its sensitivity, accuracy, portability, longevity, and reasonable price point make this our top recommendation for the best refrigerant leak detector on the market today.